Julian-Elliott/Julian-Elliott/README.md

 # Hello!
 I'm Julian Elliott 👋

 ## 🚀 A bit about me
-I’m passionate about turning raw data, both structured and unstructured—into actionable insights that genuinely help businesses thrive.
+I’m passionate about turning raw data, both structured and unstructured, into actionable insights that genuinely help businesses thrive.

 ## 🖥️ Homelab Adventures
 Outside my studies, you'll find me tinkering away in my personal **homelab**, where I love getting hands-on with virtualisation, container tech, and automating anything and everything.
 My goal?
 A fully self-hosted ecosystem for continuous learning and innovation.